tcrurav/bluecity/README.md

 ```
     "username": "root",
     "password": "your password",
-    "database": "bluecity_development",
+    "database": "bluecity_dev",
     "host": "127.0.0.1",
     "dialect": "mysql",
     "operatorsAliases": 0
 ```

-4. Create the mysql database, that in our case is "bluecity_development".
+4. Create the mysql database, that in our case is "bluecity_dev".

-5. Do the migration creating the tables with the contents of /bluecity/migrations
+5. Do the migration creating the tables with the contents of /bluecity/backend/migrations

 ```
+cd /bluecity/backend
 npx sequelize-cli db:migrate
 ```

-6. And populating the tables with data with the contents of /bluecity/seeders
+6. And populating the tables with data with the contents of /bluecity/backend/seeders

 ```
+cd /bluecity/backend
 npx sequelize-cli db:seed:all
 ```